cloudposse/terraform-aws-components/modules/aws-ssosync/README.md

 This component requires manual deployment by a privileged user because it deploys a role in the root or identity management account.

 ## Usage
 You should be able to deploy the `aws-ssosync` component to the same account as `aws-sso`.
-Typically that is the `[core-]gbl-root` stack.
+Typically that is the `core-gbl-root` or `gbl-root` stack.

 **Stack Level**: Global
 **Deployment**: Must be deployed by `managers` or SuperAdmin using `atmos` CLI